ewang2002/ewang2002/README.md

 <br>

 ### Profile Picture
-- The background was taken from Sequoia National Park, which I took on March 19, 2022.
+- The background was taken from Yosemite National Park, which I took on July 17, 2022.
 - Aiden T. drew the blobcat that is in the foreground.

 ### README Images